Flute Care & Maintenance

 Cleaning rods can be made from wood, plastic, and metal.
 Metal can scratch the inside of the flute and are never recommended.

-To bring back the shine by removing any tarnish, you can use a silver cloth, this should not do this every time.
+To bring back the shine by removing any tarnish, you can use a silver cloth although this should not be used every time.
 NEVER apply any liquid cleaners, this will easily get into the pads and mechanism and cause problems.

 The best place you can store your flute is the case, away from any heat source such as a radiator.
 If the flute is kept out it will tarnish faster and if knocked over it can easily be damaged.
 If you are leaving your flute out of the case, then a flute stand is recommended.